 1. Create a grid

 A new grid can be created by selecting multiple axes and then choosing to add grid under grid from the design menu.
-Before creating a grid make sure labels across sources are harmonized.
-Currently, you can't harmonize items once they are included in a grid.

 To create a grid:

 - Select a group of items in your project tree.
 Items should have a common element list.